Close Menu

 Global Legal Perspective:

-• Most countries classify unauthorized scanning as suspicious or illegal activity
+• Most countries classify unauthorized information gathering as suspicious or illegal activity

-• Even “harmless” scanning can be treated as reconnaissance for attack
+• Even “harmless” technique can be treated as reconnaissance for attack

 Ethical Use:

-• Only perform scanning with explicit written permission
+• Only perform it with explicit written permission

 • Use it within penetration testing scope